Best Stop Loss Order Strategy for Transacting

 The most important question is how close or how far this stoploss order should be set from the price where you entered the trade.
 Where you set the stop loss order will depend on various factors:

-Because there are no guide-lines set in a stone as to where you should put these stoploss orders on a chart, we follow general stop loss order setting guidelines used to help place these stoploss order orders in the correct way.
+Because there are no guide-lines set in a stone as to where you should put these stoploss orders on a chart, we follow general stop loss order setting guidelines used to help place these stoploss orders in the correct way.

 Some of general stoploss order setting rules used are:

-1. Risk Percentage - How much is one willing to lose on a single trade transaction.
+1. Risk Percentage - How much is one willing to lose on a single trade position.
 The general stop loss order setting rule is that a xauusd trader should never lose more than 2 percent of the total gold trading account funds on any one single trade order.

 6. Trend Conditions - If the price is trending upwards, a tight stop might not be necessary.
 If on the other hand the price is choppy and has no clear trend direction then you should use tight stop loss or not open any transactions at all.